kenmoini/kenmoini.com/site/content/en/post/2024/02/add-trusted-root-certificate-authority.md

 6. **Select the CA Certificate button** - navigate to where you stored the Certificate on the phone's Internal Storage
 7. Once the Certificate is selected, you'll be given a small message that '**CA Certificate installed'**
 8. You can also **view the installed Certificate** by navigating back to *Biometrics and Security > Other security* and tapping *View security certificates*
+{{% /col %}}

+{{< col cols="3" >}}
-{{< carousel >}}
+{{< carousel name="android" totalImages="10" >}}
 {{< carouselItem src="/images/posts/2024/02/root-ca/android-download-crt.jpg" alt="Get the .crt file on your phone somehow - GitHub makes it easy" >}}
+{{< carouselItem src="/images/posts/2024/02/root-ca/android-download-location.jpg" alt="Make sure to store it on your phone's Internal Storage" >}}
+{{< carouselItem src="/images/posts/2024/02/root-ca/android-download-install-fail.jpg" alt="If downloading, you'll get this error - that's ok" >}}
+{{< carouselItem src="/images/posts/2024/02/root-ca/android-settings-biometrics-and-security-other-security-settings.jpg" alt="In the Settings app, navigate to Biometrics and Security, tap 'Other Security Settings' at the bottom" >}}
+{{< carouselItem src="/images/posts/2024/02/root-ca/android-other-security-settings.jpg" alt="Select the Install from device storage" >}}
+{{< carouselItem src="/images/posts/2024/02/root-ca/android-privacy-risk-install-anyway.jpg" alt="Blow past the prompt and click 'Install anyway'" >}}
+{{< carouselItem src="/images/posts/2024/02/root-ca/android-install-from-device-storage.jpg" alt="Select 'CA Certificate'" >}}
-{{< carouselItem src="/images/posts/2024/02/root-ca/android-download-crt.jpg" alt="Get the .crt file on your phone somehow - GitHub makes it easy" >}}
+{{< carouselItem src="/images/posts/2024/02/root-ca/android-select-certificate.jpg" alt="Navigate to and select the Certificate file in the browser" >}}
+{{< carouselItem src="/images/posts/2024/02/root-ca/android-ca-cert-installed.jpg" alt="You'll be told that the CA Certificate has been installed" >}}
+{{< carouselItem src="/images/posts/2024/02/root-ca/android-view-security-certificates.jpg" alt="You can view the Certificate via the Other Security Settings menu" >}}
 {{< /carousel >}}

-{{< imgSet cols="5" name="android" >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-download-crt.jpg" alt="Get the .crt file on your phone somehow - GitHub makes it easy" >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-download-location.jpg" alt="Make sure to store it on your phone's Internal Storage" >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-download-install-fail.jpg" alt="If downloading, you'll get this error - that's ok" >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-settings-biometrics-and-security-other-security-settings.jpg" alt="In the Settings app, navigate to Biometrics and Security, tap 'Other Security Settings' at the bottom" >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-other-security-settings.jpg" alt="Select the Install from device storage" >}}
-{{< /imgSet >}}
-{{< imgSet cols="5" name="android" >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-privacy-risk-install-anyway.jpg" alt="Blow past the prompt and click 'Install anyway'" >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-install-from-device-storage.jpg" alt="Select 'CA Certificate'" >}}
+{{< /col >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-select-certificate.jpg" alt="Navigate to and select the Certificate file in the browser" >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-ca-cert-installed.jpg" alt="You'll be told that the CA Certificate has been installed" >}}
-{{< imgItem src="/images/posts/2024/02/root-ca/android-view-security-certificates.jpg" alt="You can view the Certificate via the Other Security Settings menu" >}}
-{{< /imgSet >}}
+{{< /row >}}

 ---

-And with that you should be able to install custom Root CA Certificates in any system's trusted store!
+***And with that you should be able to install custom Root CA Certificates in any system's trusted store!***

 *Ok, ok, **most** systems...*

 Yes, there are some systems missing, maybe like Arch Linux and vanilla Google Android/Pixel phones.
-However I don't use those systems, this list covers 100% of my needs and 98% of most other people's needs.
+However I don't use those systems, this list covers 100% of my needs, and 98% of most other people's needs.

+---

 *I do accept PRs*

+---